 accepted engineering standards.
 Air and water flow rates shall be measured and adjusted to deliver final flow rates within the tolerances provided in the product specifications.
 Test and balance activities shall include air system and hydronic system balancing.

 C408.2.2.1 Air systems balancing.
 Each supply air outlet and zone terminal device shall be equipped with means for air balancing in accordance with the requirements of Chapter 6 of the International Mechanical Code.
-Discharge dampers are prohibited on constant volume fans and variable volume fans with motors 10 hp (18.6 kW) and larger.
+Discharge dampers used for air system balancing are prohibited on constant volume fans and variable volume fans with motors 10 hp (18.6 kW) and larger.
 Air systems shall be balanced in a manner to first minimize throttling losses then, for fans with system power of greater than 1 hp (0.74 kW), fan speed shall be adjusted to meet design flow conditions.

-Exception: Fans with fan motors of 1 hp (0.74 kW) or less.
+Exception: Fans with fan motors of 1 hp (0.74 kW) or less are not required to be provided with a means for air balancing.

 C408.2.2.2 Hydronic systems balancing.
 Individual hydronic heating and cooling coils shall be equipped with means for balancing and measuring flow.
 Hydronic systems shall be proportionately balanced in a manner to first minimize throttling losses, then the pump impeller shall be trimmed or pump speed shall be adjusted to meet design flow conditions.
 Each hydronic system shall have either the capability to measure pressure across the pump, or test ports at each side of each pump.

-Exceptions:
+Exception: The following equipment is not required to be equipped with means for balancing or measuring flow:

 Pumps with pump motors of 5 hp (3.7 kW) or less.